You are here:

 - Permanent Improvement Levy - Permanent improvement levies for specific projects can last from one to five years.
 Permanent improvement levies for general on-going permanent improvements can be levied for a continuing period of time.

 - Bond Issue - A bond issue is a tax, the proceeds of which can only be used to pay bonds and noted issued by school districts for the purposes of permanent improvements.
 Bond issues are normally used for building new or additions to buildings.
 However, proceeds of a bond issue cannot be used for operational costs of the new facility (ies).
 This is often a source of misunderstanding.
 People remembering a bond issue was passed for a new building can't understand why "the district built a new building without having the money to operate it."
 Many times an operating levy must also be passed to help pay for the operational costs when the new building was necessitated by increased enrollment.

 What Does All This Mean to County Taxpayers?

 While state legislators continue to wrestle with issues of equity and fairness in funding public education in Ohio, public schools continue to depend on the support of local taxpayers.
 There is no quick fix or easy solution coming from the state or federal level.
 Despite this, children continue to come through doors of our schools each day asking and deserving to be educated.
-We must press our elected representatives to find a more efficient way to fund education.
 Until the state creates a new system on funding schools, local taxpayers in Ohio will continue to shoulder the responsibility of providing quality education for our children.